KiandaBPM/docs/content/docs/platform/general/help.md

    ![Example of a help topic on cascading lists](/images/help-cascading-dropdown.jpg)

-4. Alternatively click on **Select a topic** and filter from a selection of topics: Rules, User, Designer, Data Sources, Security, Dashboard, General and Configuration as shown below.
+4. Alternatively, click on **Select a topic** and filter from a selection of topics: Rules, User, Designer, Data Sources, Security, Dashboard, General and Configuration as shown below.

 ![Help topics](/images/helptopics.png)